 Joan’s husband since 1985 is David Carlson who sings Tenor I with The National Christian Choir.
 They have one adult son, Tony, who is autistic and has a seizure disorder.
 This provides many challenges in all aspects of their lives; however, Tony has a wonderful personality, and Joan and David have truly enjoyed watching his growth and accomplishments.
 Two cats, Maestro and Max round out the family.
 The Carlsons currently reside in Clarksburg, MD

 Joan grew up in the Methodist Church, but she has been a member of Good Shepherd Lutheran Church since 1988.
 While at Good Shepherd, Joan has participated in the Altar Guild, Teller Team, Capital Campaign Committee, Handbell Choir, Praise Band, and various other musical groups as needed.

 In addition to RB’s full-time job and other activities, he also runs a complete recording studio (Creative Sound Design) dedicated only to Christian artists from his home.
 Through that studio, he serves as the engineer for The NCC’s radio program, “Psalm 95.”
 RB conducts audio seminars for churches and does audio system analysis.
-He and his wife, Judy, live in Laurel, Maryland.
+He and his wife, Judy, live in Aldo, Texas.

 Dennis joined the NCC in the spring of 1984 and since then, has served the ministry in various capacities such as Choir Council President and Chairman of the Board of Directors.
 For the past 12 years, Dennis has chaired the NCC Golf Committee which runs one of the……